-In March 2006, the Company entered into an agreement with CTIP Oil and Gas Limited (CTIP) to acquire a 25 percent working interest in the West El Manzala and West El Quatara Concessions.
+In March 2006, Centurion entered into an agreement with CTIP Oil and Gas Limited (CTIP) to acquire a 25 percent working interest in the West El Manzala and West El Qantara Concessions.
 Following the closing of this acquisition, the Company held a 100 percent participating interest in each of these Concessions.
-Under the terms of the acquisition agreement the Company has agreed to pay additional payments that could total up to a further US\$25 million (AED 91.75 million) as and when specific discovery volumes and development objectives are met.
+As agreed under the terms of the acquisition agreement Centurion has paid US\$6.5 million (AED 23.83 million) and accrued for an additional US\$6.5 million (AED 23.83 million) liability, which is due January 2008, during the second quarter as a result of the first Government approved Plan of Development in the West El Manzala Concession.
+In addition, Centurion has agreed to pay additional payments that could total up to a further US\$12.5 million (AED 45.82 million) as and when specific discovery volumes and development objectives are met.
 Centurion has also granted a three percent net profits interest to CTIP on future production from the Concessions.

-On 14 March 2006, the Company signed a Production Sharing Contract (PSC) and formal granting by the Joint Development Zone of its 10 percent (gross) equity interest, 9.5 percent (net) in Block 4 of the Nigeria/Sao Tome.
-Under the PSC the Company has paid US\$6.8 million (AED 24.96 million), being its share of the total signature bonus.
-The Company will be obligated to pay US\$5.0 million (net) (AED 18.35 million) for its share in the minimum expenditure of US\$53 million (AED 194.51 million) for the block.
+On 14 March 2006, Centurion signed a Production Sharing Contract ("PSC") and formal granting by the Joint Development Zone of its 10 percent (gross) equity interest, 9.5 percent (net) in Block 4 of the Nigeria/Sao Tome.
+Under the PSC Centurion has paid US\$6.8 million (AED 24.96 million), being its share of the total signature bonus.
+Centurion is obligated to pay US\$5.0 million (net) (AED 18.35 million) for its share in the minimum expenditure of US\$53 million (AED 194.51 million) for the block.
 This obligation is expected to be paid through 2008.
 This commitment is supported by a performance bond issued by BNP Paribas and supported by Export Development Canada.